mukul273/kubernetes/aws/eks/README.md

 This will create the cluster without any nodegroup and nodes.

 `kubectl get nodes` should not return any nodes
-`kubectl get clusters` should return the clusters list
+`eksctl get clusters` should return the clusters list
+`eksctl get cluster --region=us-east-1` will give clusters in us-east-1 and respectively

+##### Create & Associate IAM OIDC Provider for our EKS Cluster
+This is necessary for IAM roles to be used for k8s service accounts

+`eksctl utils associate-iam-oidc-provider \
+    --region us-east-1 \
+    --cluster eksdemo1 \
+    --approve`

+##### Create EC2 Keypair
+-- This keypair we will use it when creating the EKS NodeGroup.
+-- This will help us to login to the EKS Worker Nodes using Terminal.